Skip to content

 How Change Detection Works

-Worclaude uses SHA-256 hashes stored in workflow-meta.json to categorize every file into one of five groups:
+Worclaude uses SHA-256 hashes stored in workflow-meta.json to categorize every file.
+Files split into these groups:

-1. Auto-update -- Files you have not modified since installation.
-These are safe to update automatically because you have not customized them.
+1. Auto-update — Files you have not modified since installation.
+Safe to replace with the new version.

-2. Conflict -- Files you have customized AND the workflow has updated.
-These need your review.
+2. Conflict — Files you have customized AND the workflow has updated.
+The new version is saved under .claude/workflow-ref/<same-path> (preserving the original filename); review manually.

-3. New files -- Files that did not exist in the previous version.
-These are added directly.
+3. New files — Files that did not exist in the previous version.
+Added directly.

-4. Unchanged -- Files where neither you nor the workflow made changes.
+6. Unchanged — Neither you nor the workflow made changes.
 Nothing to do.

-The preview shows all five categories before anything is written:
+The preview shows each non-empty category before anything is written:

 Changes: